EnKrypt/Doppler/README.md

 ## Wait, what?

-Yeah, he almost died.
-It hurts me to even watch, here I made a gif and everything :
+He almost died, dude.
+It hurts me to even watch.
+Here, I made a gif and everything :

 ![Poor Helge](https://github.com/EnKrypt/Doppler/raw/master/assets/smash.gif)

-Alright, alright, I'm just kidding.
+Alright, fine, I'm just kidding.

 ##### On a side note, [Dark](https://www.imdb.com/title/tt5753856/) is a really good show.
 You should definitely watch it if you haven't.

-I'd set up a home server not long ago and I wanted to remotely monitor its CPU temperatures because I wasn't very confident in my TIM application and heatsink installation.
+I'd set up a home server not long ago and I wanted to remotely monitor the CPU temperatures because I wasn't very confident in my heatsink install.
 However, every solution I found online was either really heavy to begin with, or involved an hour long configuration process.

-I figured it would take me less time to just build a lightweight remote monitoring tool than to try and use one of those.
+I figured it would take me less time to just build a lightweight solution than to try and use one of those.

 ## Install